Blog -

 As the name suggests, it allows you to integrate your web forms with Zapier, a platform that’s able to connect over 7,000 web apps and services to each other using so-called “zaps”.
 They allow you to share data between different applications and automate workflows.

-For example, you can use it to receive a Slack message whenever a Google Sheet file is updated, automatically share your Instagram photos on LinkedIn, or, in this case, save form submissions from Gravity Forms to Excel.
+For example, you can use it to receive a Slack message whenever a Google Sheet file is updated, automatically share your Instagram photos on LinkedIn, or, in the case of this article, save form submissions from Gravity Forms to Excel.
 The possibilities are really endless, just have a look at the full list of Zapier-supported apps.

 The cool thing is that Zapier offers a lot of pre-built zaps for popular functionality.
 We will take advantage of that below.
 Besides Excel, we have also covered other use cases for the Zapier Add-On, such as connecting Gravity Forms to Google Sheets, Pipedrive, and Brevo.